Free resources to help your institution establish your own compassion fatigue resiliency program.

 Are you looking for ideas of targeted activities to do with your staff to support resiliency beyond the webinar series?
 This packet includes many possibilities, some that take as little as 5 minutes and others that go deeper across several hours.

 Email out and print the above packet so staff can learn about compassion fatigue resiliency and self-care independently, in written form.
+For a very popular, low-budget and simple activity we recommend crafting mice out of balloons and filling out cage cards for them.
+Download the mouse crafting guide & printable cage cards.

 Looking to learn more about how to build a Culture of Care?
 This packet covers a general overview, how it relates to compassion fatigue, and how to recognize a good culture of care.